Home » Reading

 There is a tendency to combine a pilgrimage with tourism and sightseeing.

-Whereas the South is famous for temples’ exquisite architecture, the North is known for forts and palaces.
-Besides temples and places of worship, the fascinating pilgrim centers in the Himalayan regions attract people from all parts of the country.
+Whereas the South is famous for the exquisite architecture of temples, the North is known for forts and palaces.
+Besides temples and places of worship, the fascinating pilgrim centres in the Himalayan regions attract people from all parts of the country.

-Each place has a legend associated with it.
+Each place has a legend or story associated with it.

-The beauty of the mountains and increase in facilities for accommodation and transportation entice large number of tourists.
+The beauty of the mountains and increase in facilities for accommodation and transportation entice or attract large number of tourists.

 Guided tours, package tours, tour operators providing extra discounts are tempting factors promoting travel.